DropSnorz/OwlPlug/README.md

 ## Explore and download Plugins

 OwlPlug can be connected to several remote sources to download plugins.
-A Remote Source is a collection of downloadable plugins that can be installed locally.
-OwlPlug can be configured to use any compatible third-party store in *Explore* Tab > *Sources* > *Add a new source...*.
+A Remote Source (or Registry) is a collection of downloadable plugins that can be installed locally.
+OwlPlug can be configured to use any compatible third-party source in *Explore* Tab > *Sources* > *Add a new source*.

 Here are some recommended compatible sources.